-Cambodia established Land Law in 2001 which has four categories of land rights: state public land, state private land, economic land concession (ELC), and communal land title.
+Cambodia established Land Law in 2001 which divided into state public land, state private land and communal land title.
 The communal land title was intended to publicly recognize community land held by 24 indigenous communities.
 However, some communities’ boundaries primarily overlapped with state public property, the majority of which the government reallocated as state private land, and granted to international and local investors in the form of economic land concessions.

 How did communal land titling start?